List of Pro Wrestling Illustrated awards: Faction of the Year

 The PWI Faction of the Year award recognized the best faction of the year.
 This award made its debut in 2021.

 Match of the Year

 The PWI Match of the Year award recognizes the best match of the year.
 Shawn Michaels has won the award a record eleven times; he had a four-year win streak from 1993 to 1996 and then a seven-year win streak from 2004 to 2010.

 Feud of the Year

 The PWI Feud of the Year award recognizes the best rivalry of the year, normally between two wrestlers but also between groups as well.
-Ric Flair vs. Lex Luger is tied with Vince McMahon vs. Stone Cold Steve Austin, each winning twice.
+Ric Flair vs. Lex Luger is tied with Stone Cold Steve Austin vs. Vince McMahon, each winning twice.
 Ric Flair, Vince McMahon, and Triple H have won this award four times individually.
 The Four Horsemen, The Authority, The Nexus, and Aces & Eights are the only stables to win the award.